replicatedhq/help-center/content/docs/packaging-an-application/custom-metrics.md

 All Replicated installations come with a StatsD/Graphite/Carbon container that can be used by the application to report data to StatsD.
 Application YAML can also include optional custom monitors that will be used to display additional charts in Replicated dashboard.
 Applications can also query Graphite directly.

+Aside from the Replicated Built-In monitors, you can have customized [monitors] (/docs/packaging-an-application/yaml-overview/#monitors) that display metrics from specified containers or private images.

 ## Defining Metrics

 Add `custom_metrics` as a root element to the application YAML.
 The following elements are supported: